alicemunsal/dohex/DoHex.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/modbus.jpg)

 This is similar to our good old friend Pub-Sub Design Pattern.
 Our components can talk to each other asynchronously through event bus.
-Components do not share (independently access) the same memory or storage.
+Components do not share (independently access) the same memory or storage: Shared-nothing architecture

 ![Event bus](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Event%20Bus.png)